Image Effects Editor

 - To edit the image effects of the selected object, select the Edit Image Effects command from the Effects menu.

 - When an image effect is added to the selected objects from the Effects menu, the Image Effect editor is used to set the effect attributes, or to create composite effects.

-- When creating or editing image effects in the Layers panel and in the Object Style panel.
+- When creating or editing image effects in the Layers panel and in the Appearance panel.

 - When editing image effect presets and styles in the preset manager, presets panel, styles panel or the document style editors.